Largest organisms

-This article lists the largest species for various types of organisms and mostly considers extant species.
-The organism sizes listed are frequently considered "outsized" and are not in the normal size range for the respective group.

-If considered singular entities, the largest organisms are clonal colonies which can spread over large areas.
+When considering singular entities, the largest organisms are clonal colonies which can spread over large areas.
 Pando, a clonal colony of the quaking aspen tree, is widely considered to be the largest such organism by mass.
 Even if such colonies are excluded, trees retain their dominance of this listing, with the giant sequoia being the most massive tree.
-In 2006 a huge clonal colony of the seagrass Posidonia oceanica was discovered south of the island of Ibiza.
-At 8 km across, and estimated at around 100,000 years old, it may be one of the largest and oldest clonal colonies on Earth.
+In 2006, a huge clonal colony of the seagrass Posidonia oceanica was discovered south of the island of Ibiza.
+At 8 km across, and estimated at 100,000 years old, it may be one of the largest and oldest clonal colonies on Earth.

-Among animals, the largest species are all marine mammals, specifically whales.
+Among animals, all of the largest species are marine mammals, specifically whales.
 The blue whale is believed to be the largest animal to have ever lived.
 The living land animal classification is also dominated by mammals, with the African bush elephant being the largest of these.

 Plants

-The largest single-stem tree by wood volume and mass is the giant sequoia (Sequoiadendron giganteum), native to Sierra Nevada and California; it typically grows to a height of 70–85 m and 5–7 m in diameter.
+The largest single-stem tree by wood volume and mass is the giant sequoia (Sequoiadendron giganteum), native to California's Sierra Nevada; it typically grows to a height of 70–85 m and 5–7 m in diameter.